joshbegley/nyt-latest/README.md

 `Republicans had asked the court to strike down restrictions on how much political parties can spend in coordination with candidates.`\
 https://www.nytimes.com/2026/06/30/us/supreme-court-campaign-finance.html

-**Live Updates: Supreme Court Upholds Birthright Citizenship**\
+**Live Updates: Supreme Court Rejects Trump’s Effort to End Birthright Citizenship**\
-`The justices blocked President Trump’s executive order that banned birthright citizenship for the children of undocumented immigrants and some temporary foreign visitors.`\
+`The justices blocked an executive order that banned birthright citizenship for the children of undocumented immigrants and some temporary foreign visitors.`\
 https://www.nytimes.com/live/2026/06/30/us/supreme-court-birthright-citizenship

 **Read the Supreme Court Decision Upholding Bans on Transgender Athletes in Women’s Sports**\